tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 ![chicago.png](images/airflow_workshop/chicago.png)

-You're using the [Taxi Trips dataset](https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew) released by the City of Chicago.
+You'll be using the [Taxi Trips dataset](https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew) released by the City of Chicago.

+Note: This tutorial builds an application using data that has been modified for use from its original source, www.cityofchicago.org, the official website of the City of Chicago.
+The City of Chicago makes no claims as to the content, accuracy, timeliness, or completeness of any of the data provided at in this tutorial.
+The data provided at this site is subject to change at any time.
+It is understood that the data provided in this tutorial is being used at one’s own risk.

 ### Model Goal - Binary classification
 Will the customer tip more or less than 20%?